 Audit 168415 – NCR#1 was issued for IRR on equipment for fatigue testing and the proposed resolution was reviewed.
 The NCR is currently marked for Task Group Resolution.
 The proposed plan was subsequently accepted by the TG.

-Audit 171075 Failure ballot for excessive NCRs was reviewed and the TG was requested so quorum could be achieved.
-The audit was subsequently not failed by the TG.
+Audit 171075 – The failure ballot for excessive NCRs was reviewed and the TG was requested to vote so that quorum could be achieved.

-Audit 178148 Auditee did not complete a MTL TG approved PT program but the supplier has completed a subscriber qualification program.
+Audit 178148 – The auditee did not complete a MTL TG approved PT program but has completed a subscriber qualification program.
 The subscriber qualification program was reviewed and was agreed as meeting the minimum for initial accreditation.

-Audit 177647 The fabrication of the junction during elevated temperature tensile testing was reviewed.
-The TG requests the audit reviewer to work with the supplier during audit review to ensure evidence of a study performed per ASTM requirements is provided.
+Audit 177647 – The fabrication of the junction during elevated temperature tensile testing was reviewed.
+The TG requests the audit report reviewer to work with the auditee during audit review to ensure evidence of a study performed per ASTM requirements is provided.

 Risk Mitigation Process (OP 1110)